 Stop 1: Geek Out at Hjorleifshofdi Promontory And Yoda Cave

-If you are a Star Wars fan or just like cool caves, there is is one here known as the “Yoda Cave” because a hole above the entrance is shaped like the Jedi Master’s head.
+If you are a Star Wars fan or just like cool caves, there is one here known as the “Yoda Cave” because a hole above the entrance is shaped like the Jedi Master’s head.
 Interestingly, the area around the rock was also used for some of the opening scenes for the movie Star Wars: Rogue One.
+This is truly one of the best photography locations in Iceland!

 Stop 4: Explore Skaftafell National Park